 The goal of scar revision is to replace a scar with a less noticeable one.
 This may require multiple procedures to obtain a pleasing result.
 The goal of scar revision is improvement, not perfection.
-Dermabrasion frequently provides the finishing touch to scar revision.
+Dermabrasion frequently can provide the finishing touch to scar revision.

 Scars go through a maturation process which can last anywhere from 6 to 18 months.
 It is best to wait 6 months to a year after a scar forms before attempting surgical correction.
 It may be appropriate to correct some scars earlier with dermabrasion and this will be discussed during the consultation.

 If a scar is raised and reddened it can be injected with cortisone, which will help to flatten the scar as well as improve the redness.
+Also, treatment of red, raised scars with a pulsed dye laser (Vbeam Perfecta) can improve the appearance of these scars dramatically.
 However, cortisone will not make wide scars thinner.
 Surgery can improve a wide scar.

 The incision will usually be taped for at least 1 to 2 weeks to take tension off the surrounding skin.
 It may be necessary to continue to tape the incision intermittently after this time.
 This will prevent the scar from widening.
 After the surgery, the scar may develop some redness and lumpiness.
 This will settle with time to form a thin white line.
-The redness and lumpiness can also be treated with cortisone injections.
+The redness and lumpiness can also be treated with cortisone injections or the Vbeam Perfecta Laser.
 Remember that the final result may take more than 1 procedure.

 This usually results from acne and can be very distressing to the patient.
 Punch excision with grafting may be used to treat these scars.
 It may be necessary to perform dermabrasion after the healing.